Coastal Carolina–Liberty football rivalry: 2020

 A few days before the game, Liberty had to back out due to COVID-19 issues with their team.
 This allowed BYU to fill the slot matching two undefeated teams in what was called by some Mormons vs. Mullets.

 The two teams did finally get to meet a few weeks later in the 2020 edition of the Cure Bowl.
 This was the first time the Chanticleers were in an FBS bowl game.
 This was the second straight year for the Flames.
 The Chanticleers head coach stated that the importance of the game “means more than the Sun Belt Championship to a lot of people” The Flame were able to prevent the Chanticleers from having an undefeated season by blocking a field goal that would have sent the game into double overtime.

+On December 4, 2022, Jamey Chadwell left Coastal Carolina to take the Liberty head coaching job.